lgmorand/github-certification-preparation-guide/content/exams/github-actions.md

   - uses: github/my-action@734713bc047d87bf7eac9674765ae793478c50d3
 ```

 The branch name is not secure as it can change at anytime.
-The version (using semver) is most secure IF the developer never overwrite a previous version
+The version (using semver) is most secure IF the developer never overwrite a previous version/tag
 </p>
 </details>